It’s Intermission Time Folks!

-Anyone who has ever enjoyed a movie at a drive-in theater back in its heydays, knows that seeing the movie was just one part of the enjoyment.
+Anyone who has ever enjoyed a movie at a drive-in theater back in its heyday, knows that seeing the movie was just one part of the enjoyment.
 Families made the drive-in a weekend adventure, filled with food, laughter and goodies that dad picked up from the concession stand during the intermission.

 These intermissions were mainly a product of a Chicago based company called Filmack Studios, that has been in business since 1919 and is still alive today.
 Other big companies include Alexander Film Company of Colorado Springs, Motion Picture Advertising of New Orleans, and National Screen Service’s Los Angeles studio which were responsible for all the Jay Ward-ish (Rocky & Bullwinkle etc) looking cartoons.

 Usually, the standard procedure would to be to de-brand the beverages and treats seen in the short films so no manufacturer was favored over another.
 It also made production cheaper and in a way timeless, seeing that many of these intermission rolls were seen up until the late 1970s in many theaters.
 Animation was also preferred for these clips.